The RFK Jr. Problem

 It makes no sense.

-By the way, if you're wondering why we didn't just call up RFK Jr.
+By the way, if you're wondering why we didn't just call up RFK Jr. himself and ask him directly, oh, we tried.

 Over and over again.

 Calls, emails, right up to the Department of Health and Human Services.
+Greetings.

 Thank you for calling the United States Department of Health and Human Services.
+Total

-Total runaround.
+runaround.

-Then to his lawyer and longtime confidant, Aaron Siri, who was all willing to be interviewed until I told him I wanted to talk about the rotavirus vaccine.
+Then to his lawyer and longtime confidant, Aaron Siri. who was all willing to be interviewed until I told him I wanted to talk about the rotavirus vaccine.

 At which point, he put all kinds of stipulations and restrictions on how our interview would proceed, including the fact that we couldn't tape record it.

-And then, when we finally did talk, Siri Siri couldn't come up with any kind of plausible explanation for what his good friend and client was doing either.
+And then, when we finally did talk, Siri couldn't come up with any kind of plausible explanation for what his good friend and client was doing either.
+I thought, is there someone else I could call?

 Was I ever going to get to the bottom of this?
+And then I realized, maybe I'm overthinking things.
+Maybe I just need to keep reading Kennedy's book.

 And so I did.

-And sure enough, there it was, the answer.
+And And sure enough, there it was, the answer.
+In chapter 9, entitled, The White Man's Burden.

-One One of the preeminent figures in modern medicine was the 19th century French microbiologist Louis Pasteur.
+One of the preeminent figures in modern medicine was the 19th century French microbiologist, Louis Pasteur.
+Pasteur is the pioneer of germ theory.

 Infectious diseases are the result of foreign microorganisms that invade the body.